Risk Assessment

 It is important that the measures to manage risk are:

-- Appropriate and proportionate to the overall level of risk present;
+- Appropriate and proportionate to the overall level of risk present looking at the likelihood and consequences of something going wrong;

-- The least intrusive that they can be; and
+- The least restrictive that they can be.

 In the Care Act people are seen as experts in their own lives, and as such are best placed to make their own decisions if they are able to do so.
 Supporting people to make their own decision about how best to manage risk can: